Are you a cyclist who has recently been injured on the road due to driver negligence? You may deserve compensation.

 Getting injured in a motor accident can be upsetting, jaunting, and down-right scary.
 It makes sense to file a personal injury claim after a major accident, especially to compensate for the emotional and physical toll on yourself as the victim.
 Medical expenses can be through the roof these days, and sometimes a simple salary is not enough to cover the costs of an accident caused by a negligent driver.

-As soon as you receive medical attention, you should contact a skilled law firm like the Elia Law Firm, APC to guide you through the process.
+As soon as you receive medical attention, you should contact a skilled bicycle accident attorney like those here at the Elia Law Firm, APC in San Diego to guide you through the process.
 Phone consultations with us are 100% free.

 We will work diligently to fight for your rights, negotiate with the negligent party, and potentially earn you compensation to cover unexpected costs like physical therapy or medical expenses.